 Natalie Hyde writes fiction and non-fiction for middle-grade and young adult readers.
 Her fiction titles include Saving Armpit, I Owe You One and Hockey Girl.
 Some of her non-fiction titles are: Cryptic Canada, Glow-in-the-Dark Creatures and Stay Strong: A Musician's Journey from Congo to Canada.
-Her latest novel is a madcap adventure that takes readers on a quest to find gold – Mine!
+Her latest novel Up the Creek is a follow up to the madcap adventure that takes readers on a quest to find gold – Mine!

 History, the more mysterious, the better, has always interested Natalie.
 “In another life I may have been an archaeologist.
 Or maybe a tomb robber,” she says.
 She is fascinated with genealogy and has traced her family’s history back to the 1700s.
 “So far I have found a ghost, a murderess, and a sea captain.
 I am still looking for a pirate!” she exclaims.

 Natalie’s books have garnered award nominations in both Canada and the U.S. She lives in with her family in southern Ontario.
 Visit her at www.nataliehyde.com.